 One Community is ecologically addressing housing through Highest Good housing that is artistic and beautiful, more affordable, more space efficient, lasts longer, DIY buildable, and constructed with healthy and sustainable materials:

 The core team working with Oluyomi “Yomi” Sanyaolu (Technical Writer and Researcher) (completing his 16th week with the team) worked together this week to finish review and edits to the Wind Energy Setup and Maintenance and Hydro Energy Setup and Maintenance tutorials.
 Oluyomi also made adjustments to the wind and hydropower cost analysis component.
-The budget for batteries used in the wind system was initially $153 however, after further research, $300 – $1,000 is needed dependent on whether it is a small or large-sized wind turbine.
+The budget for batteries used in the wind system was initially $153 however, after further research, $300 ” $1,000 is needed dependent on whether it is a small or large-sized wind turbine.
 Minor alterations to the calculations for cost per kW for the hydro power cost analysis made the results more consistent.

 One Community is ecologically addressing housing through a Duplicable and Sustainable City Center that is LEED Platinum certified/Sustainable, can feed 200 people at a time, provide laundry for over 300 people, is beautiful, spacious, and saves resources, money, and space:

 This week Ron Huang (Mechanical Engineer) continued with his 39th week developing and refining the Energy Modeling tutorial needed to achieve our LEED Platinum certification.
 This week Ron continued balancing the heating and cooling to meet ASHRAE criteria with the updated occupancy details.
-You can see some of this work here and we’d say we’re now about 94% complete with the City Center energy analysis component.
+You can see some of this work here towards ecologically addressing housing and we’d say we’re now about 94% complete with the City Center energy analysis component.

 One Community is ecologically addressing housing through Highest Good food that is more diverse, more nutritious, locally grown and sustainable, and part of our open source botanical garden model to support and share bio-diversity:

 Mohammad Almuzaial (Civil and Construction Engineer) also continued with his 11th week helping with the Aquapini/Walipini civil engineering details.
 This week he changed the pond location to the north west side, added floor drains to the structures, added all the structure planted areas in the water consumption calculations, calculated harvested rainwater and required catchment land, added the cool-air inlet to the rest of the structures, and created the first draft of the rainwater harvesting calculations spreadsheet.
-You can see some of this work work-in-progress here and we’d say this brings this part of this component to 86% complete.
+You can see some of this work-in-progress here towards ecologically addressing housing and we’d say this brings this part of this component to 86% complete.

 Ali Ghahremannezhad (Mechanical Engineer) additionally continued with his 10th week as a member of the team and working on the climate batteries for the Aquapini/Walipini structures.
 This week Ali worked on boundary condition evaluation through a 2D transient simulation for aquapini and walipinis.
 All design parameters were changed to be based on a site location in West Jordan, Utah – a place with the closest climate conditions we could find to our proposed location.
-The variations of the outside temperature was evaluated throughout the year, in January, and for a day in January.
-Effects of wind speed variations was also added to account for the convection heat transfer coefficient caused by the outside wind speed.
-The transient simulation results were then explored.
-You can see some of this behind-the-scenes work here.

 One Community is ecologically addressing housing through Highest Good education that is for all ages, applicable in any environment, adaptable to individual needs, far exceeds traditional education standards, and more fun for both the teachers and the students.
 This component of One Community is about 95% complete with only the Open Source School Licensing and Ultimate Classroom construction and assembly details remaining to be finished.
-With over 8 years of work invested in the process, the sections below are all complete until we move onto the property and continue the development and open sourcing process with teachers and students – a development process that is built directly into the structure of the education program and everything else we’re creating too:

 This week Dan Alleck (Designer and Illustrator) completed his 65th week helping with render additions and finishing work for the rooms in the Ultimate Classroom.
 This week he continued with his revisions and additions to the red room representing health, mindfulness, and music.
 What you see here is his second round of revisions and additions that included adding people, more instruments, and various objects like the flooring, swiss balls, etc.